edodji/Deploy-Dynamic-Web-App-on-AWS-with-Terraform-Docker-Amazon-ECR-and-ECS/README.md

 ##  Getting Started

 ### 1. Terraform state file
-I create s3 bucket and store the state file in the s3 bucket
+I create s3 bucket and store the state file in the s3 bucket.I create DynamoDB table to lock the terraform state file

 ### 2. Clone the Repository